Malik Alam's Mosque

-Malik Alam's Mosque, also known as Peer Kamaal's Mosque, is a medieval mosque in the Shah Alam area of Ahmedabad, India.
+Malik Alam's Mosque, also known as Peer Kamaal's Mosque, is a former mosque, now in partial ruins, in the Shah Alam area of Ahmedabad, in the state of Gujarat, India.
+The structure is a Monument of National Importance.

-History and architecture
+History

 Malik Alam's Mosque was built in 1422 by one of Sultan Ahmed Shah I's sons-in-law, Malik Alam bin Kabir, styled Vazir-ul-Mamalik.

+Architecture

-Compared with the earlier buildings in the Ahmedabad, it shows greater skill in fitting the niche and ornament of Hindu spires to the base of the Islamic minaret.
+Compared with the earlier buildings in the Ahmedabad, the mosque shows greater skill in fitting the niche and ornament of Hindu temple spires to the base of the Indo-Islamic minaret.

-James Burgess wrote in 1900, in the Archaeological Survey of Western India, VII:
+Archaeologist James Burgess wrote in 1900: